timmywil/panzoom/CONTRIBUTING.md

 - Use single quotes
 - Multiple var statements can be used to group variable declarations logically
 - Use [jsdoc-style](http://usejsdoc.org/#JSDoc3_Tag_Dictionary) comments for functions
+- Don't put extra spaces in parens and brackets.

 Add tests to test.js.